batatora/core-plans_km/scaffolding-node/doc/reference.md

 * The app's version of Node will be determined by checking several source locations.
 See the Node Version section for more details.
 * If your app's root directory contains a `yarn.lock` file, then [Yarn][]-related Habitat packages will be injected into your Plan's `pkg_build_deps` array for resolving and installing Node package dependencies.
 See the Package Manager section for more details.
+* If your app's root directory contains a `.git/` subdirectory, then Git-related Habitat packages will be injected into your Plan's `pkg_build_deps` array to better support installing your app while honoring the `.gitignore` file.

 ###  Specifying Run Dependencies in Your Plan